Skip to content

 Test Garden Soil Before Choosing Amendments

-Kristian Angelov1 week ago6 hours ago29 mins
+Kristian Angelov3 weeks ago1 week ago29 mins

 Garden soil can look poor for several different reasons.
 Yellow leaves, weak seedlings, slow fruiting, crusted soil, and stunted roots may point toward low nutrients, pH trouble, compaction, wet soil, dry soil, or a crop that was planted into the wrong condition.
 A soil test helps separate chemistry from texture and watering problems before amendments…